 Another is that static signs are, well, static.
 They either have to be out all the time, constantly telling an uninterested audience of school kids, teachers, and janitorial staff something they already know, or they have to be put out and taken down for each event, and stored in between.

-Digital signs that can be centrally controlled are a much better solution.
+Digital signage software and signs that can be centrally controlled are a much better solution.
 We’ve already seen that they attract more eyeballs when they’re up; when they don’t need to be, they can simply be switched for more relevant signage, perhaps encouraging better behavior in corridors or more inclusive attitudes among students.